Corfinium

+During the Social War (91-87 BC), Corfinium served as the headquarters of the Italic socii who fought for the extension of Roman citizenship to all of Italy.

 History

-Corfinium was the chief city of the Paeligni, situated in the valley of the Aternus, near the point where that river's course suddenly makes a sharp turn and runs from southeasterly to northeasterly on towards the Adriatic Sea.
-It was distant 7 miles from Sulmo (modern Sulmona), and 30 from Alba Fucens by the Via Valeria.
-There can be no doubt that Corfinium was from an early period the capital city of the Paeligni, and one of the chief towns in this part of Italy; but no mention of its name is found in history until the outbreak of the Social War, in 90 BCE, when it was selected by the confederates to be their common capital, and the seat of their government.
-It was probably to the importance of its situation in a military point of view that it was mainly indebted for this distinction; but the allied nations seem to have destined it to be the permanent capital of Italy, and the rival of Rome, as they changed its name to Italica, and adorned it with a new and spacious forum and senate house, and other public buildings of a style corresponding to its intended greatness.
+Corfinium was the capital of the Paeligni, situated in the valley of the Aternus, near the point where that river's course suddenly makes a sharp turn and runs from southeasterly to northeasterly on towards the Adriatic Sea.
+It was 7 miles from Sulmo (modern Sulmona), and 30 from Alba Fucens by the Via Valeria.

+Its name is first mentioned at the outbreak of the Social War, in 90 BC, when it was selected by the confederates to be their common capital, and the seat of their government.
+It was probably its military position that led to this distinction; but the allies seem to have destined it to be the permanent capital of Italy, and the rival of Rome, as they changed its name to Italica, and adorned it with a new and spacious forum and senate house, and other public buildings of a style corresponding to its intended greatness.
 But before the end of the second year of the war they were compelled to abandon their new capital, and transfer the seat of government to Aesernia (modern Isernia).

-The fate of Corfinium after this is not mentioned, but it probably fell into the hands of the Romans without resistance, and in consequence did not suffer; for we find it at the outbreak of the Civil War between Julius Caesar and Pompey, 49 BCE, still retaining its position as a city of importance and a strong fortress.
-On this account it was occupied by L. Domitius with 31 cohorts, and was the only place which offered any effectual resistance to the arms of Caesar during his advance through Italy.
-Nor was it reduced by force, but the disaffection which rapidly spread among his officers compelled Domitius to surrender after a siege of only seven days.
-Along with the garrison, several important Republican personages were also captured; Caesar released these after obtaining their oaths of loyalty, oaths many promptly broke.
+Corfinium probably fell into the hands of the Romans without resistance, and as a strong fortress it was occupied by Lucius Domitius Ahenobarbus (consul 54 BC) with 31 cohorts, and was the only place which offered any effective resistance to Caesar during his advance through Italy.
+Disaffection amongst his officers compelled Domitius to surrender after the Siege of Corfinium of only seven days.
+Along with the garrison, several important Republicans were also captured, whom Caesar released after obtaining their oaths of loyalty, oaths many promptly broke.

+At the outbreak of the Civil War between Julius Caesar and Pompey, 49 BC, it retained its position as a city of importance and a strong fortress.